davor5c/Bookstore/Readme.md

   enterprise system where a front-end is developed as a separate application (for example, an Angular web app).
 * It exposes all business features through REST API.
-  Other web protocols can be included with additional Rhetos plugins packages.
+  Other web protocols can be included with additional Rhetos plugins packages, or by implementing custom controllers.

-Project structure (see *Bookstore.sln*):
+## Project structure (Bookstore.sln)

 * **Bookstore.Service** - Main application (business service).
-* Bookstore.Service.Test - Integration tests.
+* Bookstore.Service.Test - Unit tests and integration tests.
 * Bookstore.Concepts - Custom concepts library that extend Rhetos DSL programming language with features specific to this application.
 * Bookstore.Playground - Example of a command-line utility that uses the generated business